vaultuno/vaultuno-python/README.md

 portfolio_performance = vu.simulate_portfolio(portfolio.id, start, end)
 ```

-To backtest the portfolio of all investment portfolios in a broker account, use the
+To backtest a broker account and all its portfolios, use the
 `simulate_broker_account` method:

 ```py